konarie1990/speech-app-test/README.md

 // behavior should be to trigger speak on input and stop on output - move to next step in sequence

+// should be able to adjust tempo

 // pass data from sequencer to voice to trigger voices in sequence

 // pass data from Sequencer.js to Voice.js to indicate voice step number

 // display text from voice input at top of screen

+// make step length adjustable - refer to sequencer.js for sequence length

+###

+// bug fixes

+// Warning: Use the `defaultValue` or `value` props on <select> instead of setting `selected` on <option>.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).